nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 2.06
+- Added feature to print to the PMODE 4 screen using PRINT #-3,"Hello World", use LOCATE x,y to set the location on screen of the text
+- Select which font from the commandline using option -fxxxx where xxxx is either Arcade or CoCoT1

 V 2.05
 - Added printing to the serial port with PRINT #-2,